|Oracle® HTTP Server Administrator's Guide

 RedirectMatch permanent (.*) \.jsp$ http://server2/$1.jsp AliasMatch ^/app(.*) \.html$ /myPages/application$1.html <DirectoryMatch "^/myPages/application\d"> ... </DirectoryMatch>

-Note that the amount of actual redirection can be minimized by configuring a hardware load balancer like F5 system's BigIP to send requests to server1 or server2 based on the URL.
+Note that the amount of actual redirection can be minimized by configuring a hardware load balancer to send requests to server1 or server2 based on the URL.

 There are many attacks, and new attacks are invented everyday.
-The following are some general guidelines for securing your site.
+Following are some general guidelines for securing your site.
 You can never be completely secure, but you can avoid being an easy target.